ampproject/amphtml/contributing/creating-great-first-issues.md

 ## How to create a Great First Issue

 * When you identify an issue that would make a Great First Issue, create a new issue using the [Great First Issues Template](great-first-issues-template.md) (inspired by Hoodie's [template](https://github.com/hoodiehq/camp/blob/gh-pages/ISSUE_TEMPLATE.md)).
 Copy the [raw markdown](https://raw.githubusercontent.com/ampproject/amphtml/master/contributing/great-first-issues-template.md) into your issue and follow the guidance in the comments.
-* Add the issue to the [Great First Issues milestone](https://github.com/ampproject/amphtml/milestone/25).
+* Add the [Great First Issue label](https://github.com/ampproject/amphtml/labels/Great%20First%20Issue) and add the issue to the [Great First Issues milestone](https://github.com/ampproject/amphtml/milestone/25).
+(The redundancy is intentional.
+Most other open source projects use a label for tracking these types of issues, so we do too... but we also ensure every bug is triaged to the right milestone.)
 * If you come across a good candidate for a Great First Issue but are momentarily unable to spend the time filling out the template add the [GFI Candidate](https://github.com/ampproject/amphtml/labels/GFI%20Candidate) label to the issue.
 The time spent converting GFI Candidates to Great First Issues will pay off for the AMP Project so please remember to come back to issues you labeled as a GFI Candidate.